ShakirSofi/johnwlambert.github.io/_posts/2019-09-14-pytorch-tutorial.markdown

 Consider a simple layer that applies a single convolutional filter to a 3-channel input.
 For *kernel_size=2*, a filter (a cube of shape 3x2x2) will be slided over the input at default *stride=1*.

 Conv layer weights are randomly initialized by default, but can be explicitly specified in a number of ways.
-In order to initialize all weight values to a constant value, or to draw them from a specific type of distribution, `torch.nn.init` weights may be used.
+In order to initialize all weight values to a constant value, or to draw them from a specific type of distribution, `torch.nn.init()` may be used.

-To initialize weight values to a specific tensor, the tensor must be wrapped inside a PyTorch `Parameter`, meaning *a kind of Tensor that is to be considered a module parameter* (a special subclass of Tensor that will make the tensor appear in the module's `parameters()`).
+To initialize weight values to a **specific** tensor, the tensor must be wrapped inside a PyTorch `Parameter`, meaning *a kind of Tensor that is to be considered a module parameter* (a special subclass of Tensor that will make the tensor appear in the module's `.parameters()`).